Skip to main content

 Philips Sonicare 9900 Prestige

 With this much effort put into the aesthetics of the toothbrush, we were disappointed with the cleaning results.
 The 9900 scored poorly on the photo plaque test, with plenty of new and old plaque visible.
-The pressure sensor light is built into the bottom of the toothbrush, making it easy to miss.
+The pressure sensor light is built into the bottom of the electric toothbrush, making it easy to miss.

-We weren’t thrilled with the functionality of the 9900’s Bluetooth smartphone app.
+We also weren’t thrilled with the functionality of the 9900’s Bluetooth smartphone app.
 During setup, the app asks for location access through your phone, one of the only apps to ask for this information.

 When using the 9900 with the app on, the toothbrush is very sensitive to movement and directs for minimal movement.
 The preferred use indicated by the app is that you hold the brush against your teeth rather than brushing back and forth.
 Considering the poor results from the plaque test, Philips might want to reconsider this recommendation.